Planned Giving Program

 A Charitable Gift Annuity (CGA) is a contract between the donor and the Fraternity, wherein assets are irrevocably transferred to the Fraternity in exchange for an income tax deduction and a fixed stream of income for life.
 The beneficiary of the income stream may be the giver or another party.
 Cash, bank certificates of deposit (CD’s), and appreciated common stock are all appropriate items for gifting in this program.
 A Charitable Gift Annuity may be established for as little as $25,000.

 A Charitable Remainder Trust (CRT) provides you with an immediate tax deduction and allows you (or others that you name as beneficiaries) to receive an income for life or for a specified term of years.
-After being established via irrevocable transfer of assets into the trust, the CRT retains all assets until the specified term ends or the death of the beneficiary; whatever funds remain in the trust at that time transfer to the Fraternity of St. Peter.
+After being established via irrevocable transfer of assets into the trust, the CRT retains all assets (less income payments to beneficiaries) until the specified term ends or the death of the beneficiary; whatever funds remain in the trust at that time transfer to the Fraternity of St. Peter.

 A trust may be funded with cash or equivalents; however, appreciated assets such as real estate, stocks and bonds, or retirement accounts are excellent funding options, given the capital gains tax relief a CRT provides.
 Estate planners also frequently utilize Charitable Trusts and other strategies to manage the tax burdens of large estates.
-Given the set up fees and annual expenses of a trust, they are normally utilized for gifts of $250,000 or more.
+Set-up fees and annual management expenses for a trust can be expensive; for these reasons, a gift of $250,000 is normally a minimum to establish a trust efficiently.

 How to Proceed